eunyhwang/epit_sesotho/README.md

 [^1]: https://www.cdc.gov/globalhealth/healthprotection/gddopscenter/how.html
 [^2]: https://www.eurosurveillance.org/docserver/fulltext/eurosurveillance/27/39/eurosurv-27-39-5.pdf?expires=1671706916&id=id&accname=guest&checksum=E6DF591E6FBCCCE42CC0703C3E8A4AFE

-When it comes to train a minor language with a lack of source, finding a proper dataset to train is challenging.
-We mainly used NCHLT Sesotho Text Corpora provided by [SADiLaR](sadilar.org), which is a 10 Mb sized collection of text documents classified by genre. (example?)
-As epitweetr requires only Fasttext, we trained the language on Fasttext with unsupervised learning methods; cbow and skipgram.
-We set the parameters as minimal counts to 2 and dimension to 100.
-In order to check the performance, we did the neighbor test as well as the analogy test.
-You can see the results below.

 # Prerequisites
 Before you run epitweetr, you need to get **a Twitter account** as well as below-mentioned softwares.
 Please be aware of that you need to install the correct version of each software.
 For the further information about getting a Twitter account and the softwares, check out [Epitweetr vignette](https://cran.r-project.org/web/packages/epitweetr/vignettes/epitweetr-vignette.html).
 - R version 3.6.3 or higher